 I ditched my afternoon work plans and downloaded the new Bon Appétit after hearing it was shot entirely with an iPhone (!!).
 I’ve dreamt of this day.
 The DLSR has always felt too heavy and intimidating in my hands.
 Last summer I attended a photography workshop put on by Muir Glen with House of Brinson.
 I timidly rose my hand and jumbled my words to eventually ask if they thought the iPhone would be considered a professional tool for photographers.
 As soon as the technology improves, yes, they said.
 I sighed a huge sigh of relief, knowing that one day shooting recipes might not make me sweat so much.
 I love the simplicity of shooting with my phone.
 I can see the composition on the screen and quickly adjust if it’s off.
 It’s quick and efficient.
 It absolutely suits me.
 As does this one pot butternut squash soup.
 Because two pots would be too many, too heavy.
 I might not even make it.
 Read more

 It’s the first official post of 2015, yet somehow we’re halfway through January already.
 I’ve yet to ditch a resolution, but maybe that’s because I never made any in the first place.
 I’ve been thinking about what you said, though (thanks for taking my survey).
-I feel like I need to take 10,000 steps back before going forward.
+I feel like I need to take 10,000 steps back before going forward to this Jiffy Cornbread recipe.
 Remember ninth grade public speaking class (or was it Seinfeld)?
 They told you to imagine the audience naked before delivering a speech to help ease the nerves.
 Read more

 It’s that time of year when people gather in droves.
 Sweaters, Bing Crosby, bubbly drinks, and twinkly lights fill center stage.
 In the background, the haggard hostess dances around the kitchen for hours, prepping a meal for many—the ones she loves most.
 Near meal time, it’s inevitable.
 She questions the depth of her love due to the stress, sweat, and need for another shower.
 Read more